-Is the balance ratio affected by the business cycle?
+The balance ratio is affected by the business cycle

-The somewhat stylized description above shows how changes in the balance ratio can be broken down into sum/average ratio, changes in turnover duration and changes in life expectancy of retired people, plus return on AP funds capital.
-The sum/average ratio in particular is affected by resource utilization in the labour market, which varies with the business cycle.

-The stages of a business cycle is determined by relating actual GDP and employment rates to estimations of potential GDP and employment, levels which in the long term are compatible with stable inflation.
-The difference between the growth of actual and potential variables can therefore be used as an approximate measure for cyclical adjustment of the sum/average ratio.
-As shown above, the rate of change in the number of people with pension-qualifying income is the most important factor in the sum/average ratio.
+The somewhat simplified description above shows how changes in the balance ratio can be broken down into contribution income and average incomes, changes in turnover duration and changes in life expectancy of pensioners as well as return on buffer funds capital.
+Labour market developments, which vary with the business cycle, thus affect the inkomstpension system and its financial stability.
+The the business cycle phase can be described by comparing actual GDP and employment with potential GDP and employment.17 The difference between the growth of actual and potential variables can therefore be used as an approximate measure of cyclical adjustment of developments in contribution income and the income index.
+As shown above, the rate of change in the number of people with pension-qualifying income is an important factor for the stability of the inkomstpension system.
 Below, the rate of change in the size of the labour force is used as an approximation of the rate of change in the number of persons with pension-qualifying income.
-Based on this, a cyclically dependent part of the sum/average ratio may be estimated.
+Based on this, a cyclically dependent effect can be estimated.